LaurynnColeman/Customer-Subscription-Prediction/README.md

 ### **Key Business Questions Addressed:**

 * What factors contribute to a successful customer subscription?
-* How does call duration impact conversion rates?
 * Are there specific customer characteristics or behaviors that increase the likelihood of subscription?
 * How can marketing campaigns be adjusted based on these findings?